apache/mesos/docs/high-availability-framework-guide.md

   example by crashing or by losing network connectivity.
 If the master has been configured to use [high-availability mode](high-availability.md), this will result in promoting another Mesos master replica to become the current leader.
-In this situation, the scheduler should re-register with the new master and ensure that task state is consistent.
+In this situation, the scheduler should reregister with the new master and ensure that task state is consistent.

 * The host where a framework scheduler is running might fail.
 To ensure that the